deckedusa/decked-design-system/README.md

-# Shoelace
+# DECKED Design System

-A forward-thinking library of web components.
+A custom libary of components designed to work for the DECKED web platforms.

 - Works with all frameworks 🧩
 - Works with CDNs 🚛